Monday, January 2, 2017

 Desaster

 Of all of the various black metal bands that arose in Germany in the 1980s, perhaps none have been as important as DESASTER, from the Rhineland-Palatinate area.
 Taking their name from the Destruction song "Total Desaster," they formed in 1988.
-For the next two years they toiled in the underground and managed to record a few rehearsals, but none of those rehearsal tapes has seen the light of day.
+For the next two years they toiled in the underground and managed to record a few rehearsals, very few pf which have seen the light of day.
 The goal of the band, according to founding member Infernal in a later interview, was to emulate bands who were "totally possessed by the magic metallic spirit"--bands like Venom, Hellhammer, Celtic Frost, Slayer, Destruction, Sodom, Mercyful Fate, and Bathory.
 After a live gig in 1989 (which Infernal has characterized as a "total Desaster"--pun intended), the band split up in 1990.

 In 1992, Infernal recruited some fellow heavy metal maniacs and re-started Desaster.
 Among those in this new line-up was Okkulto, who would remain their longtime vocalist, and Odin, who is still their bassist to this day.
 It was in these early years that Desaster began putting out actual releases.
 Their Fog of Avalon (1993) and Lost in the Ages (1994) demos were very well received in the metal underground, and circulated widely.